liam-mitchell/inne/README.md

 If no rank is specified, defaults to 0ths.

-If no username is specified, uses the one specified for the user earlier.
+If no username is specified, uses the one you specified earlier.

 ### Display scores with the largest or smallest spread between 0th and Nth
 - *spread*